lokendarjangid/quotes/README.md

 # quotes

-A new Flutter project.
+This app contain some quotes from famous people. and displey it in a list view.

-## Getting Started
+## Getting Started with flutter

 This project is a starting point for a Flutter application.